mohamed-tayeh/personal-website/_posts/2022-06-11-twitch-translator.markdown

 tags: [Project]
 ---

-This is a simple translator bot that I use for [my stream] to communicate with viewers from different backgrounds where English is not their first language.
-It currently supports all languages supported by google translate found [here].
+This is a translator chatbot that I use for [my stream] to communicate with viewers from different backgrounds where English is not their first language.
+It currently supports all languages supported by [Argos Translate] (open source translation model).

-It is currently being used by 35 streamers (including myself).
+It is currently being used by over 130 streamers (including myself).

-The source code is currently private but I am working on making it public.
+The source code is private to avoid forks.

 Demo: